tokland/omreact/README.md

 > Purely functional React components with local state

-React.js is mostly a functional framework, but it still promotes imperative code since the component state updater (`this.setState`) works by performing side-effects. `OmReact` is a thin abstraction layer over React so you can write purely functional components with local state.
+`OmReact` is a thin abstraction layer over React so you can write purely functional components with local state.
+While React.js is mostly a functional framework, it still promotes imperative code since `this.setState`, the component state updater, works by performing side-effects.

-Similar to [Elm](https://guide.elm-lang.org/architecture/), you define a **single update** function that takes **actions** and returns **commands** (new state, async actions and parent actions).
+The idea is similar to the [Elm architecture](https://guide.elm-lang.org/architecture/) but applied to components: define a **single update** function that takes **actions** and returns **commands** (new state + async actions + parent actions).
+On render, instead of functions with side effects, event props (i.e. onClick) take pure values instead, either action constructors or plain values.

 ## Install